rkidderFSU/GraviQuest/README.md

 Wednesday, 12/13 - Made level 5 better and the Flipper now displays time down to the hundredth of a second.

 Thursday, 12/14 - Made levels 9 and 10, which have new bouncy platforms, and the Win Screen.
 Made "Round and round we go" level more forgiving.
 Gravity Flipper now has a visual effect on the level border.
 Also reordered some levels for better progression.

+Friday, 12/15 - Added a little jingle that plays on the win screen.
+Also added a level select menu to the main menu, and a single spike to level 8 to prevent skipping 90% of the level.
+Added more spikes to level 10 to force the player in the intended direction.